google/protobuf.dart/README.md

 Hacking
 -------

-So far to hack on the library the main thing you should be aware of is how to run unittests.
-The easiest way would be to use DartEditor and run **all_tests.dart** file which is the whole suite.

-If you'd like to run test from command line, please, do not pass proper package root.
+The main thing to remember is to run the tests.
+That is as easy as `make run-tests`.

 Useful references
 -----------------